mortendahl/mortendahl.github.io/_drafts/secret-sharing-part2.md

 In the [first part](/2017/06/04/secret-sharing-part1/) we looked at Shamir's scheme, as well as its packed variant where several secrets are shared together.
 We saw that polynomials lie at the core of both schemes, and that implementation is basically a question of (partially) converting back and forth between two different representations of these.
 We also gave typical algorithms for doing this.

 For this part we will look at somewhat more complex algorithms in an attempt to speed up the computations needed for generating shares.
-In particular we shall implement and apply the Fast Fourier Transform.
-Performance measurements performed with [our Rust implementation](https://crates.io/crates/threshold-secret-sharing) shows orders of magnitude efficiency improvements when either the number of secrets or number of shares is high.
+Specifically, we will implement and apply the Fast Fourier Transform, detailing all the essential steps.
+Performance measurements performed with [our Rust implementation](https://crates.io/crates/threshold-secret-sharing) shows that this yields orders of magnitude of efficiency improvements when either the number of shares or the number of secrets is high.

-To see the bigger picture there is also an [associated Python notebook](https://github.com/mortendahl/privateml/blob/master/secret-sharing/Fast%20Fourier%20Transform.ipynb) with all the code samples.
+There is also an [associated Python notebook](https://github.com/mortendahl/privateml/blob/master/secret-sharing/Fast%20Fourier%20Transform.ipynb) to better see how the code samples fit together in the bigger picture.

 # Polynomials